 "He was what you are.
 You are what he was, when he left."
 Her hand tightens on mine.
 "He regretted leaving you that way.
 Remorse was heavy in the things I picked up."

 "You say it like it's a bad thing."
 Her voice shakes and she lets go of my hand.

 And suddenly I can imagine the pain of this child.
 Knowing she can fight anything, including a man like me, probably.
 But never knowing if that skill will be activated against her will.
 I take her hand, squeeze it until she stops shaking.
 "If I ever find anyone else like you, I will bring them to you."

 "Yes," she says as she pulls free of my hand.

 Then she is crying, and I let her cry.
 I do not try to soothe her, do not touch her or hold her or seek to offer warmth.
-I do not tell her it will be all right because I do not know if it will be.
-Finally, she stops, and wipes at her eyes.
+I do not tell her it will be all right because I don't know if it will be.
+Finally, she stops, and wipes her eyes.

 Then, to my surprise, she leans in and gives me a kiss on the cheek.
 "I loved him.
 And you killed him.
 But you didn't kill me.
 I don't know if I should kill you or not."